zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 ]
 ```

-> Azure Search now supports [query-time synonym maps in public preview](https://azure.microsoft.com/en-us/blog/azure-search-synonyms-public-preview/).
+> Azure Search now supports [query-time synonym maps in public preview][24].

 ## Data Wrangling (SQL Server)
-Source content often is not in an ideal state for consumption by bots and search applications.
+Source content (SQL tables, raw files, etc.) often is not in an ideal state for consumption by bots and search applications.
 This section describes common preprocessing transformations that can be applied to source content.
+In this case, the source content is an Azure SQL database containing a handful of tables describing a product catalog.

 ### Connect to a Table or a View?
 Azure Search offers a configurable `Azure SQL indexer` for no-code, automated ingest of your source content, given the name of a `table` or `view` in your database.
 For simple data sets, a `table` works well, but for most applications, you will want to connect to a custom `view` to account for SQL joins, predicates, and other custom result processing.
-> Learn more about connecting [Azure Search and Azure SQL](https://docs.microsoft.com/en-us/azure/search/search-howto-connecting-azure-sql-database-to-azure-search-using-indexers)
+> Learn more about connecting [Azure Search and Azure SQL][25]

 ### Defining a search "document"
 Search documents, by nature, are denormalized (unjoined).
 Azure Search does not support joins, so all of the information describing a result must be attached to a single document.

-To achieve a high level of usability, it is critical to apply a proper denormalization strategy against your normalized (table-joined) data.
+To achieve a high level of performance and usability, it is critical to apply a proper denormalization strategy against your normalized (table-joined) data.
+A common mistake is to simply map each row of a single table to a corresponding search document.
+For data structures like a product catalog that are highly normalized, this can often lead to "noisy" data, or the reverse effect, information loss.

 Consider the following two AdventureWorks tables.
-Both contain product names, but the latter is has many repeated sections, varying only by a single attribute.
+Both contain product names, but the latter has many repeated sections, varying only by a single attribute.

 #### SalesLT.ProductModel
 | Name |